A robust risk management process.

 Mitigating actions

-Expertise within the operating divisions is supplemented by ongoing advice from professional advisors and the involvement of the Head Office function which closely monitors existing business practices and any anticipated changes in regulatory practices or requirements.
+Expertise within the businesses is supplemented by ongoing advice from professional advisors and the involvement of the Head Office function which closely monitors existing business practices and any anticipated changes in regulatory practices or requirements.
+The Group employs appropriately qualified and experienced health and safety personnel and retains health and safety specialists to ensure compliance.

 No change